Will-ALVIDI/cppStartingKit/README.md

 A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check the following.
-It is designed as set of useful tips which will help you to customize your Sublime Text environment.
+Otherwise you can take a look to the following.
+The next part is design as set of useful tips to customize your Sublime Text environment.

 ### Locate your color scheme configuration file